 During the administration of the estate, which can take some time, the surviving spouse is also entitled to receive funds from the estate to help support his or herself and any dependent children.
 This entitlement is called the “family allowance” and is meant to provide financial assistance for basic necessities while the estate works its way through probate.

-If you wrote a will before you were married and have not updated it since, you may want to consider review your will with an attorney to ensure it still meets your goals in light of the statutory rights your spouse now has.
+If you wrote a will before you were married and have not updated it since you may want to consider reviewing your will with an attorney to ensure it still meets your goals in light of the statutory rights your spouse now has.
 If you have questions about a common law marriage or are looking to end yours affordably,

-If you have questions about your will or are looking for an affordable way to update your will, contact me today.
-I offer affordable, flat-fee rates for will drafting in Colorado.
+If you have questions about your will or are looking for an affordable, flat-fee estate planning lawyer, schedule your consultation today.